Last Updated on

 What to look for

 This may apply to family, friends or work colleagues.
-You might notice that someone has displayed a change in their normal behaviour.
+You might notice that someone has displayed a change in their normal behavior.
 For example, a person who is usually friendly and outgoing suddenly becomes socially withdrawn.
 Or someone who has dropped certain hobbies or activities they previously enjoyed.
 Anything that tells you they’re not their usual self.
 You can also look for changes in affect such as increased sadness, guilt or hopelessness or emotional outbursts such as tearfulness or anger.
 Listen for pessimistic language such as “What’s the point, it’s all my fault…, I can’t take this anymore.”

 What to say